0xtoko/opensea-meta-updater/README.md

 ## Functionality
 - Query all items in a collection.
 - Queue metadata update on all items in a collection.
+> Reminder: It will take some time for the metadata to get updated on Opensea client since this process is for requesting (queuing) metadata update.

 ## Installation